Susana465/ATI_enrichment_reflection/README.md

 - [`/_book`](/_book/): By default, [quarto book output](https://quarto.org/docs/books/book-output.html) is written to the _book directory of your project.
 - This book renders a [`.docx`](/_book/Enrichment-scheme-reflections.docx) version and a [`.pdf`](/_book/Enrichment-scheme-reflections.pdf) version, as can be seen in this folder.

-# How to use:
-- You can directly download the pdf or docx files in the _book output directory.

-- Or you can fork this repo and use this report as a template for your own work.

 # Licence: